supabase-community/kiro-powers/powers/supabase-hosted/steering/supabase-hosted-onboarding.md

 # Troubleshooting

-- Supabase containers can't start due to port conflict: Stop existing containers with `supabase stop --all`
-- MCP tools not available or connection fails: Instruct user to reconnect MCP server in Kiro's MCP Servers View (run "Kiro: Focus on MCP Servers View" from VS Code command palette)
+- MCP tools not available or connection fails: Instruct user to reconnect MCP server in Kiro's MCP Servers View (run "Kiro: Focus on MCP Servers View" from VS Code command palette) and follow the Supabase login flow in the browser